jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 </html>
 ```

-Here is a simple included file for the footer
+Here is an included file for the footer

 **./src/_includes/partials/sitefooter.njk**
 ```njk